 Industry practices that developed in the shadow of the recession following the crisis are permanent features of the investing landscape.
-The investing world has changed and with it the qualities that wealthy investors should seek in a finan-
+The investing world has changed and with it the qualities that wealthy investors should seek in a financial adviser.

 Financial advisers now compete with online brokerages that can execute trades and track portfolios at very low cost and send that data to an investor's smartphone.
-To go beyond impersonal websites, a financial adviser needs to supply guidance, take the initiative, customise an approach and mum standard for advisers of \$250m provide a holistic view of an investor's in assets under management (AUM) and he US stock market may have of similar funds - is no longer sufficient.
-An adviser needs to work with his or her client on a plan and then craft a diversified portfolio that is most likely to achieve the investor's goals.
-The focus is on the outcome, whether that is a comfortable retirement or an estate for heirs.
-Preferably, the path towards that outcome should not be points. so turbulent that it gives the investor panic
+To go beyond impersonal websites, a financial adviser needs to supply guidance, take the initiative, customise an approach and mum standard for advisers of \$250m provide a holistic view of an investor's in assets under management (AUM) and finances.

-Todav's investor needs a financial adviser with an ability to survey the world dealer firms and scored them on attributes and the goal was to present a picture of market of stocks, bonds, mutual funds, var- such as AUM, AUM growth rates, compliiable annuities, hedge funds and other ance records and experience.
-The process
+Today's investor needs a financial adviser with an ability to survey the world dealer firms and scored them on attributes and the goal was to present a picture of market of stocks. bonds. mutual funds, var- such as AUM, AUM growth rates, compliiable annuities, hedge funds and other ance records and experience.
+The process assets.